-Chile Rellanos have always topped my list of favorite Mexican/South Western type meals.
-A mild poblano, artfully stuffed with a mixture of cheeses, dipped in an egg white batter and served over a bed of sweet/sour sauce is something I crave to this day.
+Chile Rellenos have always topped my list of favorite Mexican and South Western type meals.
+A mild poblano, artfully stuffed with a mixture of cheeses, dipped in an egg white batter, fried and served over a bed of sweet/sour sauce is something I crave to this day.
 I absolutely adore this Old Fashioned Chile Rellenos Recipe and think you will, too!

 After moving away from the Southwest, I had to find a way to get my fix.
 Sweet, sour, salty, spicy is always a combination to fire the taste buds and get the cravings going, and that’s just the sauce!
 Add in that gorgeous smoky Poblano stuffed with melty cheese in that light airy batter and we’re talking heaven.
 And of course, anything fried is going to send me over the moon, although it has to be a pretty special recipe for me to deep fry anything.

 So obviously there’s a bit of work in making my Old Fashioned Chile Rellenos Recipe – so why attempt a meal that even restaurants in the Southwest knock off with strange, contrived shortcuts?
 I’m talking egg roll wrappers and casseroles rather than the traditional egg white batter?

 Because Old Fashioned Chile Rellenos Recipe, although a little fussy, is soooo worth it.
 And yes, you can make a full meal for four for less than one plate at a restaurant.
 But more importantly, you gotta realize it’s really the quality of these Chile Rellenos that really makes this all worthwhile.
 I promise you, this better than any Chile Rellenos that I’ve had at a restaurant, and it’s one of my go-to meals when I eat out.
 Over the decades?
 I’ve eaten a LOT of Chile Rellenos!